ppy/osu-wiki/news/2020-08-03-mappers-report-july.md

 ### osu!mania

-- **[Redefining the "stream" terminology](https://osu.ppy.sh/community/forums/topics/1079647])**: Another change mainly looking to make the terminology in the mania Ranking Criteria as clear as possible.
+- **[Redefining the "stream" terminology](https://osu.ppy.sh/community/forums/topics/1079647])**: Another change mainly looking to make the terminology in the osu!mania Ranking Criteria as clear as possible.
 This change defines the length at which a pattern is considered a stream.
 - **[Change chord guidelines in normal difficulties](https://osu.ppy.sh/community/forums/topics/1067554)**: This is the only non-wording based change this month.
 This change, with regards to 4K and 7K normals difficulties, allows mappers to use chords during a long note hold as long as it's being played with the other hand.

 ## Open Ranking Criteria Proposals

 As every month we keep you up to date with the changes to the Ranking Criteria.
-All rule and guideline changes are listed below, and in addition, you can see open proposals to give your feedback!
+Additionally we list open proposals so you can give your feedback to them!
+Below a list of the new proposals since the last issue of the Mappers' Report.

 ### All Modes